bgamari/recipes/apple-pancakes.md

 ## Composing
 1. after pancake is done baking, and filling is made: get pancake on the plate, cut into as many pieces as needed, spread filling on it.
-2. optinoally sprinkle sugar or whipped cream or melted butter on it
+2. optionally sprinkle sugar or whipped cream or melted butter on it